Biological-Microsystems-Laboratory/micropipette/README.md

 <img src="images/average-first-attempt.png" alt="image" style="width: 300px;"/>

-Data taken from first time users as the attempt to pipette 200 uL, 100 uL, 50 uL, and 10 uL.
+Data taken from first time users as the attempt to pipette 200, 50, 20, and 10 microliters.
 Black circles are individual attempts and red plus is the group average.

 ## Specifications